Finally, a "Hog" is in the Hall.

-Redskins great Russ Grimm was inducted into the Pro Football Hall of Fame on Saturday, Aug.
-7, in Canton, Ohio.
+Redskins great Russ Grimm has been selected for induction into the Pro Football Hall of Fame as part of the Class of 2010.

 Grimm earned his place among the NFL's greats as a punishing, physical offensive lineman for Redskins teams that won three Super Bowl championships from 1982-91.